-Given that research into targeted therapeutic exercise approaches is in its infancy, a biopsychosocial assessment incorporating the patient’s values, needs, and preferences can facilitate individualization of therapeutic exercise programs [3,7].
-This include attention to strategies to increase adherence depending on the patient’s specific barriers and facilitators (see later section).
-Comorbidities should also be considered given that approximately two out of three patients with knee and hip OA have at least one other chronic condition, and that more comorbidities are associated with greater pain intensity, more painful body sites, and worse function and quality-of-life [52].
-Exercise is effective in treating many chronic conditions [16].
+Given that research into targeted therapeutic exercise approaches is in its infancy, a biopsychosocial assessment incorporating the patient’s values, needs, and preferences can facilitate individualization of therapeutic exercise programs [1,32].
+This could include utilisation of the type of therapeutic exercise that the patient is most likely to initiate and maintain, and selection of strategies to increase adherence depending on the patient’s specific barriers and facilitators (see later section).
+In line with clinical guidelines [32] comorbidities could also be considered, given that approximately two out of three patients with knee and hip OA have at least one other chronic condition, and that more comorbidities are associated with greater pain intensity, more painful body sites, and worse function and quality-of-life [35].
+Exercise is effective in treating many chronic conditions [6] .
 Therefore, individualizing the therapeutic exercise program according to the patient’s comorbidities may not only improve OA-related symptoms, but also symptoms of other chronic conditions and their overall health.

 Is therapeutic exercise safe for people with knee and hip OA?

-Therapeutic exercise is safe for people with knee and hip OA, including those with advanced disease [53-57].
-A systematic review found that at the group level there was no evidence of serious adverse events, increases in pain, decreases in physical function, progression of structural OA on imaging or increased risk of total knee replacement with low impact therapeutic exercise of varying intensities [57].
-Another systematic review found that low to moderate intensity therapeutic exercise was not harmful for articular cartilage in people with knee OA [56].
-Even in people with end-stage knee OA, walking can be performed safely, without exacerbating pain [58].
-Less research has focused on the safety of exercise in individuals with hip OA, but a Cochrane review reported few minor events from land-based exercise [11].
-While there has been debate about whether higher impact activity, such as running, is safe for those with pre-existing OA, a large cohort study showed that self-selected running was associated with improved knee pain without worsening of structural disease progression over 48 months in people aged over 50 years with knee OA .
+Therapeutic exercise is safe for people with knee and hip OA, including those with advanced disease [36-38] .
+A systematic review found that at the group level there was no evidence of serious adverse events, increases in pain, decreases in physical function, progression of structural OA on imaging or increased risk of total knee replacement with low impact therapeutic exercise of varying intensities [36] .
+Another systematic review found that low to moderate intensity therapeutic exercise was not harmful for articular cartilage in people with knee OA [37].
+Even in people with end-stage knee OA, walking can be performed safely, without exacerbating pain [38].
+Less research has focused on the safety of exercise in individuals with hip OA, but few minor events are reported from land-based exercise [36] .
+While there has been debate about whether higher impact activity, such as running, is safe for those with pre-existing OA, a large cohort study showed that self-selected running was associated with improved knee pain without worsening of structural disease progression over 48 months in people aged over 50 years with knee OA [39].

 Should sedentary behaviour be targeted?

 The current focus has been on promoting therapeutic exercise among people with knee and hip OA, with little attention paid to reducing sedentary behavior (such as prolonged sitting).
-Recent observational studies suggest that independent of time spent in general physical activity, prolonged time in sedentary behavior is associated with increased risk of functional limitation [60,61], disability [62] and lower quality-of-life [63] in adults with knee OA.
-In addition, White et al. [34] found that replacing 60 minutes of sedentary activity with 60 minutes of light intensity physical activity was associated with a reduced risk of developing slow gait speed.
+Recent observational studies suggest that independent of time spent in general physical activity, prolonged time in sedentary behavior is associated with increased risk of functional limitation , disability and lower quality-of-life [e.g. 40] in adults with knee OA.
+In addition, White et al. [22]found that replacing 60 minutes of sedentary activity with 60 minutes of light intensity physical activity was associated with a reduced risk of developing slow gait speed.

 At present, the effect of therapeutic exercise programs in reducing sedentary behavior among people with OA is unclear given a lack of robust research.
-Among general older adults, a meta-analysis found that interventions that specifically targeted reduced sitting time (such as sit-stand desks) were more effective in decreasing sedentary behaviour than physical activity interventions alone [64].
-Clearly, further research is needed in this area to address sedentary behaviour in people with knee and hip OA.
+Among general older adults, a meta-analysis found that interventions that specifically targeted reduced sitting time (such as sit-stand desks) were more effective in decreasing sedentary behaviour than physical activity interventions alone [41] .
+Clearly, further research is needed in this area to address sedentary behaviour in people with knee and hip OA, including for example whether interventions such as sit-stand desks are acceptable, tolerated and effective among people with joint pain.

 What are the barriers and facilitators to people with knee and hip OA initiating and adhering to therapeutic exercise?